 For information on a flexible major or combined major and how to declare one, please contact Academic & Career Services at email@example.com or 204.786.9257.

 Can I take International Development Studies or Conflict Resolution Studies and do an Education degree?

 Yes, if you take the Education after-degree program.
 This means that you complete a 3-year Bachelor of Arts and then apply for two additional years of Education.
 You can take International Development Studies or Conflict Resolution Studies as a part of your 3-year BA, but you also need to take at least one teachable subject.
-Please contact the Department of Education at The University of Winnipeg for more information.
+Please contact the University of Winnipeg's Department of Education for more information.

 Why should I take a double major?

-Having different perspectives on issues, particularly those relevant to International Development Studies and Conflict Resolution Studies, will make your classes more interesting.
-It also makes you more marketable when you look for work.
+A double major also makes you more marketable when you look for work after graduation.
 In addition, a double major may be important when applying for graduate programs; few universities offer interdisciplinary graduate programs and you may have to pursue a Master's degree in a traditional, discipline-based department.

 If you are taking a double major, you must meet the full requirements for both majors.
 For details, please view the relevant Areas of Study in the online Academic Calendar.